 Covid-19 Community Recovery Scheme

-On Friday 30 October 2020 Council will open the Covid-19 Community Recovery Scheme for applications up to £750 funded at 100%.
+On Friday 29 January 2021 Council will open the Covid-19 Community Recovery Scheme Call 2 for applications up to £1000 funded at 100%.

-In addition to the previous Covid-19 Community Support Scheme which was opened to organisations in April 2020, communities across Mid and East Antrim will now be able to access further critical financial support during the Coronavirus Covid-19 pandemic situation.
+In addition to the previous Covid-19 Community Support Scheme which was opened to organisations in April 2020, and the Covid-19 Community Recovery Scheme (Call 1) communities across Mid and East Antrim will now be able to access further critical financial support during the Coronavirus Covid-19 pandemic situation.

-The scheme will be available to all constituted groups across the borough, and is in addition to the usual two grants per annum available to community groups along with the previous Covid-19 Community Support Scheme.
+The scheme will be available to all constituted groups across the borough, and is in addition to the usual two grants per annum available to community groups along with the previous Covid-19 Grant Schemes.

 The scheme will help community groups in the borough to deliver to their own areas.
 Groups will be asked to work in partnership where possible, to ensure a fair and equitable geographical reach and to avoid duplication of effort.

-The vital funding package, is among a raft of practical, immediate measures being undertaken by Council as they continue to provide emergency and frontline services to its people, has been set up in response to local needs.
+The vital funding package, is among a raft of practical, immediate measures being undertaken by Mid and East Antrim Borough Council as they continue to provide emergency and frontline services to its people, has been set up in response to local needs.

 - Groups who are currently in arrears to any Council Grants Support Scheme